-End of Game Scoring: At the end of the fourth round, the game ends as normal.
-Score your XP Tokens, and then subtract 4 XP for each Dungeon Tile remaining in the Master Dungeon Stack and the Tile Draft Area, and subtract 1 XP for each Monster Token and face down Challenge Token that remains on the game board.
+End of Game Scoring: If you wish, your solo game can continue until the end of the fourth round even if other game ending criteria are met.
+When scoring, score your XP Tokens, and then subtract 4 XP for each empty tile space inside the dungeon frame, and subtract 1 XP for each Monster Token and face down Challenge Token that remains on the game board.